calebdan/calebdan/README.md

 Good day, my name is Caleb 👋

-Currently doing masters in Software Engineering at the University of West London.
+A student of University of West London, doing my masters degree in Software Engineering

-Native Android developer, using Kotlin

-- 🌱 I’m currently learning Jetpack Compose
+Native Android developer, using Kotlin currently learning Jetpack Compose, Go lang for backend and Figma for user experience design.
-- 👯 I’m looking to collaborate on Android open source projects
-- 🤔 I’m looking for help with Animation in Jetpack Compose